-‘Where music meets magic’ – my experience at Disneyland’s first ever festival, Electroland!
+‘Where music meets magic’ or Eurodisney meets EDM – my experience at Disney’s first ever festival, Electroland, was definitely unique!

 Anyone who knows me, knows I am obsessed with Disney.
 ‘Now That’s What I Call Disney Princess’ is the only CD I have in my car and I think I’ve watched the likes of Mulan and Tangled at least 300 times.
-So as you can imagine, Disneyland is where you’ll find me at my happiest.
+So as you can imagine, a Disney festival is my idea of heaven.

 A couple of months ago my friend sent me a link to a news article about Disneyland Paris hosting its first ever festival, Electroland.
 We both said it would be an amazing experience in a ‘can you imagine?!’ sort of way; I don’t think either of us realistically thought we would end up going.
 After a couple of hours of thinking about it, we both decided that we may as well go for it and book tickets.
 We managed to find a really affordable airbnb in the village right next to the park which sealed the deal and excitedly we booked our tickets.

 Fast forward two months (and only two weeks after attending Glastonbury, it’s been a busy month!) we arrived at Charles de Gaulle airport early on Saturday afternoon.
 We took the Magic Shuttle to the park and got into Magic Kingdom around 2pm.
 Oh, yeah, we bought Magic Kingdom tickets as well… when in Rome!